100% Senorita

-100% Senorita (千金百分百 (Qian Jin Bai Fen Bai, Also Called as 'Twins')) is 2003 a Taiwanese romance comedy drama television series starring Joe Chen, Wallace Huo as the main lead, with Deric Wan, Penny Lin and Jason Hsu in supporting roles.
-The drama began broadcasting on CTS channel on September 13, 2003 and finished on January 6, 2004 with 40 episodes total.
+100% Senorita (千金百分百 (Qian Jin Bai Fen Bai, Also Called as 'Twins')) is a 2003 Taiwanese romance comedy drama television series.
+Starring Joe Chen, Penny Lin, and Wallace Huo as the main leads, also Deric Wan and Jason Hsu in supporting roles, the drama began broadcasting on CTS channel on September 13, 2003 and finished on January 6, 2004 with 40 episodes total.
 The drama was re-broadcast every following Saturday on Sanlih's SETTV with a 90-minute version of the drama.

 Synopsis

 When a surrogate mother gives birth to twins, she keeps Liang Xiao Feng (Chen Qiao En) by her side, and gives Zhuang Fei Yang (Penny Lin) away, who ends up in a wealthy family.
 Years later, Zhuang Fei Yang becomes the heiress of Formosa Inc, a company created by her father and Peter works as General Manager.
 However, when Fei Yang's father passes away, Peter tries to kill Fei Yang and take the company for his own.
 Despite Peter's attempts, Fei Yang miraculously survive from the accident and saved by a cosmetic surgeon who mistakenly thought she is his daughter.
 The surgeon does the cosmetic surgery on Fei Yang to reconstruct her face that being damaged by the accident.
 From then on, the twins’ fates entwine once more.